microsoft/live-share/docs/use/vscode.md

 - gnome-keyring

-Libraries may be installed on Debian/Ubuntu based distros by running `sudo apt install <library-name>` in a terminal.
+Libraries may be installed on Debian/Ubuntu based distributions by running `sudo apt install <library-name>` in a terminal.

 You can [read more about .NET Core 2.0 prerequisites for other distributions here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).